flipacholas/Architecture-of-consoles/articles/virtual-boy.Rmd.md

 ### Architecture

 The VIP may seem like another tile engine at first, but it's much more advanced than that.
-For starters, it not only process graphics data but it also controls the Scanner.
+For starters, it not only processes graphics data but also controls the Scanner.

 Moreover, while classic tile engines rendered graphics per scan-line, the VIP relies on a **frame-buffer architecture**, where the final frame is stored in memory as a bitmap and then sent for display.
 This is closer to the modus operandi of modern [3D renderers](sega-saturn#graphics).
 In fact, the Virtual Boy took a step further by using some sort of [**page flipping**](game-boy-advance#beyond-tiles), where two frame-buffers are stored per Display unit and the scanner picks up one while the VIP is writing over the other.
 All of this helps to prevent image tearing.